martinvonz/jj/docs/templates.md

 ### ListTemplate type

-The following methods are defined.
+The following fields/methods are defined.
 See also the `List` type.

 * `.join(separator: Template) -> Template`

 ### OperationId type

-The following methods are defined.
+The following fields/methods are defined.

 * `.short([len: Integer]) -> String`

 ### ShortestIdPrefix type

-The following methods are defined.
+The following fields/methods are defined.

 * `.prefix() -> String`
 * `.rest() -> String`